Thomas-yx/ResGCNv1/README.md

 # ResGCNv1
-ResGCN: an efficient baseline for skeleton-based human action recognition.
+An efficient baseline for skeleton-based human action recognition.

+The code and pretrained models of resgcn are coming soon.